Life Insurance

 Instant access accounts

-Just £1 usually gets your child started with one of these bank accounts and they'll usually be able to withdraw money when they want with their own bank card.
-The interest rates can vary on accounts.
+Just £1 usually gets your child started with one of these bank accounts, and they'll usually be able to withdraw money when they want with their own bank card.
+The interest rates will vary between accounts, so it is necessary to shop around.
+Ask you bank for more information.

 Fixed rate accounts

-These accounts mean your child's money grows at the same rate of interest and are designed for long-term savings.
+These accounts ensure your child's money grows at the same rate of interest throughout the length of the plan, and are designed for long-term savings.
 However, if interest rates rise during the fixed term you'll obviously get less return.
 But, fixed rate interest accounts do offer reassurance for times when the interest rate dips too.

 Trusts